 A meta-analysis of 74 studies and 84 trials on over 10,000 patients concludes that claims that probiotics can treat and prevent GI diseases is legitimate[2].

-All of us are faced on a daily basis with a barrage of pathogens from the air we breathe to the food and drink we consume and hands we shake.
+All of us are faced on a daily basis with a barrage of pathogens from the air we breathe to the food and drink we consume; and hands that we shake.
 Any simple potent antibacterial potion that gives us protection is worth a consideration.

-Interesting preliminary research shows that probiotics have an important role to play in the treatment, and presumably provention of recurrent urinary tract infections
+Interesting preliminary research shows that probiotics have an important role to play in the treatment, and presumably prevention of recurrent urinary tract infections

-Reaching the required bone mass by the early twenties is vital, and that means the young must also be informed.
+Reaching the required bone mass by the early twenties is vital; that means the young must also be informed.

 A great kefir benefit is that it supplies calcium in a more natural form along with vitamin K without coronary artery deposition.
 Research shows that this decreases the usual age-related decline in bone mass density[3].

-Of great concern is research published in Neurology that calcium supplementation not only raises the risks of cardiovascular disease, but also dementia.
-This is particularly true if an elderly woman already has had a stroke or signs of cerebrovascular disease; in fact a massive seven times greater likelihood[11].
+Of great concern is research published in Neurology that calcium supplementation not only raises the spectre of cardiovascular disease but also dementia.
+This is particularly true if an elderly woman already has had a stroke; in fact a massive seven times greater likelihood[11].

 However the authors stress that this is not the case when getting increased amounts of the mineral from our food; in fact they conclude that it gives protection.